EQP5 Passive Equalizer Kit

 Mastering.
 This sample demonstrates using the EQP5 on the stereo master.
 The samples switch between the processed stem mix with no mastering, and the same stem mixes with EQP5 processing on the stereo bus.
 Notice how naturally the EQP5 widens the stereo image, brings the drums forward, and helps the vocals find the perfect place to sit in the mix.

 Modern vs Vintage.
 Finally, the samples below demonstrate the difference between the Modern and Vintage outputs.
 Notice how the Vintage output brings the snare slightly forward in the mix, and adds a more "finished" quality to mix.
+For these samples, we used the RED-25 DOA.

 Which Pultec model(s) is the EQP5 based on?